ChuiShui233/ChuiShui233/README.md

 ### What I'm currently working on 🤗:

-*  I'm diving deep into various coding projects and challenges to hone my skills! ٩(๑^o^๑)۶
+*  I'm diving deep into various coding projects and challenges to hone my skills!
-*  Embarking on a journey of fun and creative exploration! (◦˙▽˙◦)
+*  Embarking on a journey of fun and creative exploration!
 *  I'm experimenting with photo editing in Adobe Lightroom, and vector design in Adobe Illustrator.
 I've recently been drawn to the Fluent Design System style.
-It's so cool! (ﾉ◕ヮ◕)ﾉ*:･ﾟ✧
+It's so cool!
-*  I'm also working on some fun PyQt projects to develop helpful little tools! ٩(๑^o^๑)۶
+*  I'm also working on some fun PyQt projects to develop helpful little tools!
-*  🔜 (More exciting projects coming soon! 💖)
+*  🔜 (More exciting projects coming soon! )

 ###  🌱 My Challenges:

 Balancing learning, challenges, and fun!

-*  I dedicate 2-3 hours daily to coding, balancing it with my schoolwork! ٩(๑^o^๑)۶
+*  I dedicate 2-3 hours daily to coding, balancing it with my schoolwork! (◦˙▽˙◦)
-*  I'm aiming to read one book every two weeks to keep my mind sharp! ✨
+*  I'm aiming to read one book every two weeks to keep my mind sharp!
-*  I'm trying to minimize my social media usage and focus on personal growth! 💖
+*  I'm trying to minimize my social media usage and focus on personal growth!
 *  I'm embracing a minimalist lifestyle, avoiding distractions, and striving for the best version of myself! ✨